 The two most common ways of enjoying the benefits of goji berries is through eating the berries, which are dried, like raisins.
 They can be eaten alone as a snack or used as an ingredient in a super berry smoothie.
 You can find organic goji berries at your local health store or on line.
 We like the Navita's brand and find Amazon has one of the best prices:

 We also enjoy the benefits of these berries by drinking organic goji berry juice.
 Drink just a small cup in the morning on an empty stomach.
 It tastes great and it's quick and easy.
 Once the bottle is opened, use it up within 30 days.
-We have tried several brands and our preference is the Genesis Today brand.
+We have tried several brands and our preference was the Genesis Today brand until the decided to add pineapple juice to it.

 Historically known to help World War II aviators see better at night, there may just be something to eating this berry.
 Just like the blueberry, the skin of this dark blue-black berry is rich in anthocyanosides.